 Indonesia is comprised of about 17,000 islands, and I don’t think anybody (including people living in the country and even the craziest of backpackers) has ever visited all of them to make a comparative analysis.
-But based on our very biased and very limited experience of visiting 3 out of these 17,000, we can wholeheartedly say that they are very different, indeed.
+But based on our very biased and very limited experience of visiting 3 out of these 17,000, we can wholeheartedly say that they are very, VERY different, indeed.

-Our next stop was Gili Trawangan, aka “the party island” of the 3 tiny spots off the coast of Lombok that at closer inspection of the map turn out to be actual land masses.
+Our next stop was Gili Trawangan, aka “the party island”.
+The biggest of the 3 tiny spots off the coast of Lombok that at closer inspection of the map turn out to be actual land masses.
 Gili Trawangan is specifically known for the absence of any motorized transport – you are welcome to explore it on foot, on bicycle or in a cidomo – a rickety buggy pulled by one of the local tiny but sturdy horses.
 Gili Trawangan also boasts to be the smallest island in the world with an Irish Pub.
 We did not know that before going, but were sure happy to find out this trivia fact and experience it in person!

 All three of the Gili Islands (Trawangan, Meno & Air), are easily reachable by a quick boat ride from nearby Lombok, and by a little less frequent and much longer boat trip from Bali.
 We have never looked for easy ways, so arrived on Trawangan from Bali in a throw-up boat through stormy seas.
 Somehow most other passengers on the boat either had a very delicate constitution, or heavy hangovers (judging by the looks of many – probably both), and the almost 3-hour ride through the stormy waters of the Lombok straight pushed them to the limit.
 By the time we disembarked on Trawangan, we seemed to be the only two standing firmly on our feet.
-This definitely gave us advantage in beating the arrived crowd in securing accommodation, as following the nomadic holiday traditions we refused to book anything anywhere in advance, and relied on good luck and chance.
+This definitely gave us advantage in beating the crowds in securing accommodation, as following the nomadic holiday traditions we refused to book anything anywhere in advance, and relied on good luck and chance.

 Compared to Bali, Gili Trawangan was tiny, and easily walkable in about 1.5 hours (at a ve-e-e-ery slow pace), and rather un-evenly populated.
 All the locals lived in the middle.
 All the tourists were on the perimeter, near the beaches.
 The Eastern side of the island was overpopulated with the latter, while the Western side was as good as dead, with only a random super-fancy rental condo stuck in the middle of nowhere, or a tiny exclusive resort tucked away in the hedges.
 Needless to say, we stayed on the Eastern side, where all life (not all of which could be accused of excessive intelligence) was.